-Podcast featuring recordings made in Lang’s backyard on April 22, 2018. © Lang Elliott.
+Podcast featuring recordings I made in my backyard on April 22, 2018 (Earth Day). © Lang Elliott.

-i all!
+Hi all!
 I’ve so busy over the last few months working on a mobile app project that I have neglected blogging altogether.
-To remedy the situation, I got up early on Sunday (April 22) to see how many birds I could record with my trusty parabolic microphone.
+To remedy the situation, I got up early on Sunday, April 22 (Earth Day!) to see how many birds I could record with my trusty parabolic microphone.
 I was expecting perhaps a dozen or so, given the difficulty of getting decent recordings.
-As it turns out, I ended up recording a whopping 26 species … 24 birds, 1 frog and 1 mammal, all found in my own backyard (I never left our property).
+As it turns out, I ended up recording a whopping 25 species … 23 birds, 1 frog and 1 mammal, all found in my own backyard (I never left our property).
 Luckily, we have a number of habitats, which helps for sure, including: a pond with some cattails, grassy meadows, lots of shrubby edges, an overgrown field, and forest.

 Returning to my studio this morning, I set about editing the recordings and throwing together a narrative, which I performed off-the-cuff, without writing down any script.
 I rather like the result … uncomplicated, straightforward, and without too much talking.
 I was lucky to have gotten so many recordings, which makes for a compelling little bird walk, so suitable for celebrating the dawn chorus on an early spring day.